 Yes!
 Each one of your trivia rounds will be a separately created Trivia Game.
 You can then configure how you want the overall scoring to be calculated across your various Trivia Games.
 You can then "move" your players between your various trivia rounds when one round ends and another should begin.
 To learn more, please check out this article from the Help Center: Multi-Game Trivia Rankings & Trivia Rounds Explained.

 You use a Poll to ask your crowd opinion-based questions like, "What's your favorite aspect of our workplace?" or "Who is your favorite co-worker?"
-You can then show your crowd how they answered each question.
-With a Trivia Game, each question has a correct answer.
+You can then show your crowd how they answered each question; however, with Crowdpurr Trivia Games, each question has a Correct Answer.
 Such as "How many donuts are in a baker's dozen?" or "Who sang the hit-song 'Thriller'?"
-Your crowd is then awarded points for correct answers.
-You can also show your crowd the live results for how everyone answered, the correct answer, and then a live ranking is displayed for your crowd to see who is leading the game.
+Your crowd is then awarded points for submitting correct answers.
+You can also show your crowd the live results for how everyone answered, and the correct answer, and then a live ranking is displayed for your crowd to see who is leading the game.

-Crowdpurr Trivia Games have three playback modes: Host Controlled Mode, Fully Automatic Mode, and Crowd Controlled Mode.
+Crowdpurr Trivia Games offer three playback modes to choose from: Host Controlled Mode, Fully Automatic Mode, and Crowd Controlled Mode.
 Each mode offers different functionalities to deliver your Trivia Game to your crowd depending on the type of event and crowd you have.
 Check out the following article to learn more: Trivia Game Settings - Playback and Timing.